lux-sp4rk/bloodwork-vn/docs/manuscript.md

 Rachel forced herself into the bathroom to clean her wounds.
 The sink basin was still stained with dried blood from earlier—handprints smeared across the porcelain, rust-brown and crusted.
 The face that stared back from the mirror was barely recognizable—the glass shard below her eye had shifted, now protruding at an angle, surrounded by a purple-black bruise.
 She gripped it with trembling fingers and yanked it free.
 The shard came out with a wet sound, followed by a rivulet of blood that ran down her neck.
 Fresh blood spiraled down the drain, mixing with the old.
 She stuffed tissue against the wound.

 She winced as she disinfected the gash on her hand, gritting her teeth to keep from crying out.
 She poured rubbing alcohol over her injured foot, the sting bringing tears to her eyes.
-The burns on her forearm were the worst—second-degree at least, with patches where the melted fabric had fused into the blistered flesh.
-She couldn't bring herself to peel it away.
 She wrapped her foot in a clean bandage and secured it tightly with tape.
 It wasn't perfect, but it would have to do.

-Her nerves were a mess, the anxiety clouding her thought.
+Her nerves were a mess, the anxiety clouding her thoughts.
 She needed something to calm down.
 She stumbled to the kitchen, each step a fresh agony.
-The linoleum was still tacky with blood from the earlier attack, her bare feet sticking to it with each step.
+The linoleum was still sticky with blood from the earlier attack, her bare feet sticking to it with each step.
 She opened the refrigerator, desperate for another drink, and the cool white light washed over her ruined face, illuminating the full horror—blood crusted in her hair, burns weeping down her arm, the hole below her eye still oozing.
 She stared at her reflection in the stainless steel interior, barely recognizing the creature staring back.
-She grabbed a bottle of vodka from the door and took a long pull.
+She grabbed a bottle of gin from the freezer and took a long pull.

 She forced herself to the living room window, desperate for a cigarette.
 Cracking the window open, she let the cool early morning air wash over her face—a welcome relief from the suffocating smell of smoke and melted plastic inside.
 Leaning against the frame, she took a long drag, the nicotine hitting her system like a lifeline.
 For a moment, she felt the weight of the night ease, just slightly.

-A little while later, she was back on the balcony, this time with half a glass of vodka and Red Bull sweating on the table beside her.
+A little while later, she was back on the balcony, this time with half a glass of gin, ice, and seltzer sweating on the table beside her.

 She opened her laptop, fingers clumsy on the keys.
 Why do crows crash into windows, she typed.